Maine moving to curtail ‘no knock’ warrants used by police

 Scott said, “We go to a residence, maybe knock and announce, but something comes to our attention that creates an emergency.
 It might be something like the rack of a shotgun, or we might hear someone acknowledge, ‘Oh, crap, the police are here.
 Grab your gun,’ or something that would necessitate an immediate entry.”

-The bill is part of a nationwide review of no-knock warrants following the death of Breonna Taylor, who was killed by gunfire when Louisville police executed a warrant on her boyfriend last year.
+The bill is part of a nationwide review of no-knock warrants following the death of Breonna Taylor, who was killed by gunfire when Louisville police executed a warrant last year.

 In a telephone interview, Democratic Rep. Amy Roeder, who originally sought to ban the warrants called them “an incredibly flawed tool.”